 Furthermore, these data are extremely important when it comes to smart contracts that need real-world information to function.

 The World Bank and International Monetary Fund

-Another major difference of this tool with typical crypto is that it doesn’t have monetary value or tied to any fiat money.
+Another major difference between this tool with typical crypto is that it doesn’t have monetary value or is tied to any fiat money.
 Kaleido is supporting them as their tech provider.

 They are using Microsoft Ethereum on Azure to offer industry-wide data reconciliation process.
 Moreover, with the help of the platform, many companies won’t have to waste resources and time for reconciliation.

-Furthermore, it will help users to save money, and it won’t be at the cost of the competition.
+Furthermore, it will help users save money, and it won’t be at the competition’s cost.

 Global Developer Community